gala377/mailsender/README.md

 * `/api` - static page documenting application api, generated using swaggers editor,
 * `/mail` - mail sending endpoint, read api documentation or more details.

 ## Running in docker

+Run docker build to build an image.

+By default application starts on ports `:8080`.

+By default empty configuration is provided wich will result in 500 status code when running the server.

+To provide your own configuration set `MSS_CONFIG_PATH` variable to point to your configurations **absolute** path.
+You can use `/conf` volume to pass your own configuration path.

+If you want to provide your own configuration on the build time rather then runtime then change the content of the `conf.ini` file to your desired value.